toomanycats/toomanycats.github.io/_posts/2017-02-19-wounded-wordsnuggets-from-mr.-lovinger.md

 >number:"The group honored seven persons."

-The entry continues with more elegant detail that I omit to avoid infringement and as encouragement for the reader to buy the book.
+The entry continues with more elegant detail that I omit to avoid infringement and as encouragement for the reader to buy the book credited below.

 # The Penguin Dictionary of American English Usage and Style
 I've come to be friends with a resident of San Francisco who, although not a native, has lived in SF longer than my native SF self has been alive.
 Paul Lovinger is a gifted journalist, author, editor and musician.

+His dictionary of style is a fun book to read as well as being a writers resource to understanding American English language idioms and often misunderstood usages.

+When I received my paper back copy, I found myself drawn to the _Whom and Who_, section.

 # Where is your proof ?
-Please don\'t tell me it's in the pudding...
+Please don\'t tell me it's in the pudding
 My friend Rob is annoyed when people fail to quote the entirety of a saying, thus not only attenuating the wisdom contained, but often distorting it.